-Country Direct contact of domestic LEA to physical/legal Direct contact of foreign LEA within national jurisdiction (Q 3.3.2 - persons in foreign jurisdiction (Q 3.3.1) 3.3.3) France Not regulated in national law.
-No legal basis.
-In practice, judicial requests are addressed to ISPs in a Absence of known practice. foreign jurisdiction (e.g. Facebook, Google) to identify users, where the ISP does not have a local office or is overburdened by requests.
-Georgia Not regulated in national law.
+Country Direct contact of domestic LEA to physical/legal persons in Direct contact of foreign LEA within national jurisdiction (Q 3.3.2 - foreign jurisdiction (Q 3.3.1) 3.3.3) In practice, judicial requests are addressed to ISPs in a foreign Absence of known practice. jurisdiction (e.g. Facebook, Google) to identify users, where the ISP does not have a local office or is overburdened by requests.
+15. Georgia Not regulated in national law.
 Not regulated in national law.
 In practice, it is possible to obtain data from ISPs and other private entities located abroad, with their voluntary consent.
-Sanction: Dependent on the type of data sent without the permission of Such data can be used as evidence in court. domestic authorities (sending of secret information entails criminal liability; sending other information is subject to administrative sanctions).
-Germany Yes, provided contact is undertaken by the prosecution No. authorities and does not involve enforcement measures.
+Such data Sanction: Dependent on the type of data sent without the permission of can be used as evidence in court. domestic authorities (sending of secret information entails criminal liability; sending other information is subject to administrative sanctions).
+16. Germany Yes, provided contact is undertaken by the prosecution authorities No. and does not involve enforcement measures.
 Sanction: N/a.
-Hungary Not possible.
+17. Hungary Not possible.
 Not possible.
 No sanctions foreseen.
-Iceland No. No. Not regulated in Icelandic law.
-Italy Not allowed under domestic law.
+18. Iceland No. No. Not regulated in Icelandic law.
+19. Italy Not allowed under domestic law.
 No. Sanction: N/a.
-Japan No clear prohibition under domestic law, but direct contact No, pursuant to international law (State sovereignty); without prior approval of the concerned State would amount ISPs within national jurisdiction are not allowed to disclose information falling to an infringement of State sovereignty. under secrecy of communication to foreign LEA.
+20. Japan No clear prohibition under domestic law, but direct contact without No, pursuant to international law (State sovereignty); prior approval of the concerned State would amount to an ISPs within national jurisdiction are not allowed to disclose information infringement of State sovereignty. falling under secrecy of communication to foreign LEA.
 Exception: Necessity; issuance of a court order.
 Sanction: Determined on a case-by-case basis.
-Latvia No. Direct contact cannot be used to obtain evidence.
+21. Latvia No. Direct contact cannot be used to obtain evidence.
 No. Sanction: Dependent on the type of data.
 It can reach criminal liability for illegal disclosure of content data/correspondence.
-Lithuania No prohibition under national law, but certain requirements No prohibition under national law, but the applicable domestic limits and must be met. prohibitions shall be respected (e.g. information related to State secrets, In practice: Direct contact is usually used to obtain subscriber privacy and private life, etc.). information, as well as traffic and content data.
+22. Lithuania No prohibition under national law, but certain requirements must No prohibition under national law, but the applicable domestic limits and be met. prohibitions shall be respected (e.g. information related to State secrets, In practice: Direct contact is usually used to obtain subscriber privacy and private life, etc.). information, as well as traffic and content data.
 Sanction: Depending on the type of offence, the sanction may be of a fine or a term of imprisonment of two to fifteen years.
-Malta Domestic law does not allow or disallow local law enforcement Domestic law does not allow or disallow foreign law enforcement to contact
+23. Malta Domestic law does not allow or disallow local law enforcement to Domestic law does not allow or disallow foreign law enforcement to contact service providers that are located overseas. contact service providers that are located locally.
+The Malta Police Force is not aware of any such requests.